 Cancer is a group of many related diseases that begin in cells, the body's basic unit of life.
 The body is made up of many types of cells, and normally, cells grow and divide to produce more cells only when the body needs them.
 Sometimes, however, cells keep dividing when new cells are not needed.
 These extra cells form a mass of tissue, called a growth or tumor.
-There are two types of tumor: benign and malignant.
+There are two types of tumors: benign and malignant.

-Benign tumors are not cancer.
+- Benign tumors are not cancer.
 They can usually be removed, and, in most cases, they do not come back.
 Cells from benign tumors do not spread to other parts of the body, and are not a threat to life.

 When cancer spreads from its original location to another part of the body, the new tumor has the same kind of abnormal cells and the same name as the primary tumor.
 For example, if breast cancer spreads to the brain, the cancer cells in the brain are actually breast cancer cells.
 The disease is called metastatic breast cancer.

-- Personal history of breast cancer -- Women who have had breast cancer face an increased risk of getting breast cancer in the other breast.
+- Personal history of breast cancer - Women who have had breast cancer face an increased risk of getting breast cancer in the other breast.

 Other factors associated with an increased risk for breast cancer include:

-- Late childbearing -- Women who have their first child late (after about age 30) have a greater chance of developing breast cancer than women who have a child at a younger age.
+- Late childbearing - Women who have their first child late (after about age 30) have a greater chance of developing breast cancer than women who have a child at a younger age.